-- Some specialist teachers may have the appropriate knowledge and qualifications to be licensed as full Elklan tutors and run the programmes without the need for a SaLT.
-For suitable qualifications see the co-tutor policy, complete the application form and email it to firstname.lastname@example.org.
+Some specialist teachers may have the appropriate knowledge and qualifications to be licensed as full Elklan tutors and run the programmes without the need for a SaLT.

 Once you become an Elklan tutor you enter into a large network of others who are all seeking to fulfil the same aims as you in meeting the needs of children with Speech, Language and Communication Needs (SLCN).
-You will receive ongoing support and advice from Liz and Henrietta and you will be invited to attend annual meetings held in Salford, London and Northern Ireland which are offered free of charge.
+You will receive ongoing support and advice from Elklan who will answer your queries about delivering courses..